 Find yourself a content writer.
 Preferably someone familiar with writing for the legal industry, understanding your client’s pain points and practiced in writing for the Web.

 It’s crucial to delegate but to the right people.
 Otherwise, you’ll spend as much time editing as you would have writing the content yourself.

 Our Seasoned Content Writers at Mockingbird Can Help You.

-We Understand your client’s pain points and are more than comfortable writing for the legal industry, and creating actionable content is our staple.
+We understand our client’s pain points and are more than comfortable writing for the legal industry, and creating actionable content is our staple.

 Plus, our extensive practice writing for attorneys almost guarantees your need for edits will be minimal, saving you time.

 What are you waiting for!?
 Reach out, and chat with Emily on our sales team and Conrad, our President and founder.

 They’d love to hear from you, and so would I.